BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation

 \subsection{Motivation and Related Work}

-Literary works explore machine learning and deep learning-based paradigms for upper limb kinematic parameter estimation (KPE), movement intention detection and classification from low frequency components of EEG signals.
-For instance, in \cite{hammon2k7}, sparse multinomial logistic regression is utilized to classify EEG signals during reach intention and actual movement, based on multiple hand-crafted features extracted from EEG signals filtered in the range of $1-40$ Hz.
-In this work, independent component analysis (ICA) and dipole fitting are applied to remove movement artifacts from the recorded EEG signals, for obtaining low classification error rates \cite{hammon2k7}.
-Researchers in \cite{rs2k21} have explored EEG current source dipole (CSD) data, using standardized low resolution brain electromagnetic tomography (sLORETA) to decode actual and imagined arm joint trajectories based on multiple linear regression (mLR).
-The most useful time lags are observed to be between $80-150$ ms prior to the movement, and the low $\beta$ and $\gamma$ bands are shown to be more effective in movement decoding with a correlation of $0.67$.
-Similarly, mLR is utilized in \cite {jhkim2k14} for estimating the 3D trajectories of arm movement with variable velocities using EEG segments filtered in the range of $0.1-40$ Hz.
-The researchers reported a high correlation between the movement velocities and EEG activity above the motor cortex in fronto-central and parietal areas \cite{jhkim2k14}. mLR is also utilized in \cite{yang2k14} with $\alpha$ and $\beta$ band powers of EEG signals during the motor planning and execution phases to predict the upcoming peak tangential speed and acceleration of hand movement.
+Literary works explore machine learning and deep learning-based paradigms for upper limb kinematic parameter estimation, movement intention detection, and classification from low-frequency components of EEG signals.
+Sparse multinomial logistic regression is utilized to classify EEG signals during reach intention and actual movement based on multiple hand-crafted features extracted from EEG signals \cite{hammon2k7}.
+Independent component analysis (ICA) and dipole fitting are utilized for removing movement artifacts from the recorded EEG signals to obtain low classification error rates.
+Multi-linear Regression (mLR) decoder estimates the 3D trajectories of arm movement with variable velocities using EEG segments filtered in the $0.1-40$ Hz frequency range\cite{jhkim2k14}.
+A high correlation is reported between the movement velocities and EEG activity above the motor cortex in frontocentral and parietal areas. mLR is also utilized with $\alpha$ and $\beta$ band powers of EEG signals during the motor planning and execution phases to predict the upcoming peak tangential speed and acceleration of hand movement\cite{yang2k14}.